hibetterheyj/dis_project_21sping/localization_library/readme.txt

 # makefile

-In order to use the kalman.c and odometry.c libraries, the makefile has to be modified to include them.
-At the C_SOURCES line of the makefile, add the name of the libraries.
-For example, if you want to use odometry and kalman in the code controller.c, add this line :
+In order to use the kalman.c and odometry.c libraries, the makefile has to be modified to include them. once you have copied the kalman.c, kalman.h, odometry.c and odometry,h files in the controller folder, add the name of the libraries at the C_SOURCES line of the makefile For example, if you want to use odometry and kalman in the code controller.c, add this line :

 C_SOURCES = localization_controller.c odometry.c kalman.c